Obtaining A Maritime Licence

-Many of our inquiries are from people who are new to the marine industry who find it difficult locating the correct information required to gain a marine licence.
+Many of our inquiries are from people who are new to the Australian Domestic vessels and the marine industry who find it difficult locating the correct information required to gain a marine licence.
 While there is a lot of information out there, putting it together can be a mind field.
 So we decided to write this post to assist new comers and any one interested in the marine industry in a bid to simplify the process.

 Firstly we would ask you, “What do you want to do with your licence?”